mateicristea88/trustchain-android/docs/source/creating-block.rst

 ****************
 Creating a block
 ****************
-In order to complete a transaction with two parties a block needs to be created.
+In order to complete a transaction between two parties a block needs to be created.
 A block in TrustChain is a little different than in bitcoin-style blockchains.
 In bitcoin-style blockchains, a block is a collection of transactions that happened in the network.
 A block is created by a node and is propagated through the network.
 All connected nodes validate the block and the transactions.
-In TrustChain a block is formed by two peers who wish to agree on a transaction.
+In TrustChain a block is formed by two peers whom wish to agree on a transaction.
 Therefore a TrustChainBlock only has one transaction.

-Both parties need to agree on a transaction, so there has to be some interaction between peers.
+Both parties need to agree on a transaction, so there has to be some interaction.
 The way this is done in TrustChain is to first create an incomplete block, called a block proposal.
-This block proposal is send to the second peer, who completes the block and sends it back to the first peer.
+This block proposal is send to the second party, whom completes the block and sends it back to the first party.
+Now both parties have proof that the other party agrees to the transaction.
 This process is explained in more detail below.

 Structure of blocks
 ===================